Alexander Beith: Career

-In 1841 the Highlanders attending the Rev. Mr Beith's Gaelic services presented him with a plate, with Gaelic inscription, expressive of their gratitude for his voluntary services in preaching to them in their own language every alternate Sabbath, and in which he had not disappointed them for a single day since the commencement.
+In 1841 the Highlanders attending Beith's Gaelic services presented him with a plate, with Gaelic inscription, expressive of their gratitude for his voluntary services in preaching to them in their own language every alternate Sabbath, and in which he had not disappointed them for a single day since the commencement.
 Before Beith's arrival the Gaelic community met with a school teacher Peter M'Dougal.

 When the agitation on the subject of spiritual independence was reaching a crisis in the church of Scotland, Beith was one of the seven ministers appointed in 1842 to preach at Strathbogie in spite of the prohibition of the civil courts.